Sheldon Whitehouse: Political spending

+On July 9, 2024, it was reported that Whitehouse and Senator Ron Wyden sent an official letter the previous week to U.S. Attorney General Merrick Garland requesting him to appoint a special prosecutor to investigate Supreme Court Justice Clarence Thomas for possible tax and ethics violations.

 Personal life

 In 1986, Whitehouse married Sandra Thornton, a marine biologist and granddaughter of James Worth Thornton and Elena Mumm Thornton Wilson.
 Her step-grandfather was prominent essayist and critic Edmund Wilson.
 They live in Rhode Island with their two children.
 Whitehouse is Episcopalian.

-Among Whitehouse's distant ancestors are William Bradford, governor of Plymouth Colony, and theologian Archibald Alexander.
+Whitehouse is a great-great-grandson of Episcopal Bishop Henry John Whitehouse, Minneapolis Mayor Alonzo Cooper Rand, and businessmen Tobias Mealey and Charles Crocker.
+Among his distant ancestors are William Bradford, governor of Plymouth Colony, and theologian Archibald Alexander.

-After meeting with Federal Reserve Chairman Ben Bernanke and Treasury Secretary Henry Paulson in September 2008, Whitehouse came under scrutiny due to possible insider trading, when he sold a number of positions, valued at least at $250,000, over the next six days.
-A spokesperson for his office said that Whitehouse "is not actively involved in the management" of the implicated accounts, and that he "neither directed his financial advisor to undertake any transaction during that time, nor ever took advantage of any exclusive or secret information".

 Membership in Bailey's Beach Club

 Whitehouse's longtime ties to the elite private club Bailey's Beach have attracted scrutiny.
-The New York Times described the club as a haven for members of America's "ruling class" and various media outlets have said it has an all-white membership.
+The New York Times called the club a haven for members of America's "ruling class" and various media outlets have said it has an all-white membership.
 In June 2021, Whitehouse defended his family's membership in the club.
-Asked whether the club had any nonwhite members, Whitehouse replied, "I think the people who are running the place are still working on that, and I'm sorry it hasn't happened yet."
-Asked whether such clubs should continue to exist, Whitehouse said, "It's a long tradition in Rhode Island."
+Asked whether the club had any nonwhite members, he replied, "I think the people who are running the place are still working on that, and I'm sorry it hasn't happened yet."
+Asked whether such clubs should continue to exist, he said, "It's a long tradition in Rhode Island."
 A spokesperson for Whitehouse said the club did not have any restrictive racial policies and that it had members of color.
 Whitehouse declined to provide details of the club's membership, and the club initially refused to answer questions about its policies or membership.
-The club ultimately put out a statement saying reports that its members were all-white were "inaccurate and false."
+The club ultimately put out a statement saying reports that all its members were white were "inaccurate and false".
 The club's president urged members to use "restraint" when speaking to the media.
-Whitehouse said he would not ask his family members to resign from the club because "they are on the right side of pushing for improvements" and "my relationship with my family is not one in which I tell them what to do."
+Whitehouse said he would not ask his family members to resign from the club because "they are on the right side of pushing for improvements" and "my relationship with my family is not one in which I tell them what to do".

-Whitehouse later acknowledged belonging to a Newport sailing club that he said lacked diversity, saying, "Failing to address the sailing club's lack of diversity is squarely on me, and something for which I am sorry."
+Whitehouse later acknowledged belonging to the Ida Lewis Yacht Club, which he said lacked diversity, saying, "Failing to address the sailing club's lack of diversity is squarely on me, and something for which I am sorry."